 If you’re a minimalist or like to keep things simple, décor is often the first thing to go.
 Why obsess over decorating when there are drinks, food, and playlists to worry about?
 In fact, decorating is just as important as the food and drink, in our opinion, and here’s why: It indicates to your guests that you spent time preparing for them, creating a special and memorable ambiance that’s wholly welcoming.
 While you don’t actually have to go all out, there are some small things you can do to make it seem like you did.

 · Light candles or burn aromatic oils.
 Seriously, this is one of the easiest ways ever to transform a cold, vacant space into one that’s warm and fuzzy enough for entertaining.
-Choose cute candles with warm, cozy scents
+Choose cute candles with warm, cozy scents.

 · Set the table if you’re serving dinner.
 We’re not saying formal is better, but taking the extra step of setting the table shows effort so your guests feel like you went the extra mile.
 You could even use place cards as an extra touch.